a773music/a773_er301_presets/README.md

 ## Synth building blocks
-### 6random<a name="6random"></a>
-6x stepped random in one.
-One random value is the actual output, the others can be reached inside the unit as rand1-5.
-Advantages over stepped random is:
-1) a bit lighter on the CPU pr random (0.78% vs 0.9% for stepped random)
-1) convenient if you need lots of random

-Unit type: Custom Source
-CPU:4.7%
-Controls:
-* trigger

 ### ad <a name="ad"></a>
 AD envelope with variable attack and decay, works with short triggers as input.
 Unit type: custom-unit